EdmundBenedict/lordcephei.github.io/pages/plbndsdoc.md

 _bnds.co_{: style="color: green"} was generated with two color weights: all _d_ orbitals in the Co majority spin channel were combined for the first weight, and the corresponding _d_ orbitals in the Co minority channel the second.
 Thus the first color weight is zero if there is no projection of the eigenfunction onto majority _d_ channel, and 1 if the entire eigenfunction is of majority _d_ character.
-The same applies for the second weight, but for the minority _d_ band.
+The same applies for the second weight, but for the minority _d_ channel.

 _Note:_{: style="color: red"} _bnds.co_{: style="color: green"} was generated from one of the validation scripts in the Questaal source directory.